 During the Fall 2012 semester, the CACC performed in concert with the Conway Symphony Orchestra and with the Arkansas Symphony Orchestra in their annual Christmas concerts in December.
 Along with other excellent reviews, the Arkansas Democrat Gazette noted the CACC's performance was one of the highlights of the entire performance.
 The CACC also performed at College Square Retirement Center and at UCA's Snow Fine Arts Recital Hall.
 In Spring 2013, the choir sang in performance with The American Boychoir and one of our own, Douglas Butler, auditioned for and was accepted as a new member of this year's American Boychoir.

-This fall the CACC will be the featured choral group with the Moscow Ballet when they perform in LR.
 Next spring choir members have the opportunity to visit New York City and perform in the Festival at Carnegie Hall.
 Participation in the festival is a wonderful opportunity for our members but is NOT mandatory.
-We hope many of our Choristers, Concert Choir and CAYC members take this opportunity to participate in this 3-day festival but participation is not a requirement of becoming a CACC member!
+We hope many of our Choristers, Concert Choir and CAYC members take this opportunity to participate in this 3-day festival but participation is not a requirement of becoming a VOCA member!

 AUDITION INFORMATION: A short audition is required for membership.
 Parents or older students should contact the Community School office at 501-450-5755 or 450-3672, or e-mail email@example.com or firstname.lastname@example.org to schedule a 10-minute audition.
-A prepared piece is not required for the CACC; a short 2-minute song and sight-reading is required for the CAYC.
+A prepared piece is not required for Choristers or Children's choir, but a short 2-minute song and sight-reading is required for the CAYC.
 All students are asked to match pitches.
 Tuition is $215 for the school year and and a payment plan may be set up upon request.
 Donations are being accepted for need-based scholarships and for assisting our students who plan to attend the Carnegie Hall Music Festival.
-Contributions are tax-deductible and additional information is on the CACC website, or you may call our office at 501-450-5755.
+Contributions are tax-deductible and additional information is on the VOCA website, or you may call our office at 501-450-5755.